j-jiafei/todoq/README.md

 # TodoQ

-The simplest command-line todo list to help you stay focused at work.
+The simplest command-line todo list to help you focused better at work.

 ## Introduction